unitaryfund/mitiq/docs/source/examples/braket_mirror_circuit.md

 This notebook shows improved performance on a mirror circuit benchmark with zero-noise extrapolation on Rigetti Aspen-9 via Amazon Braket.

 > Note: This notebook is intended to be run through the Amazon Web Services (AWS) console - that is, by uploading the `.ipynb` file to https://console.aws.amazon.com/braket/ and running from there.
-This requires an AWS account. **Without an AWS account, you can still run the notebook on a simulator, but results will be noiseless and so zero-noise extrapolation will have no effect**.
+This requires an AWS account. **Without an AWS account, you can still run the notebook on a noisy simulator**.

 ## Setup